-- Control path end-to-end checkers: - o Arbitration checkers (a combination of two checkers) for the arbitration scheme - o Consistency checkers to ensure no spurious grant is given to a client - Forward progress checkers to verify that a request will reach the target output within a finite time - Predict and compare checkers for address correctness of the DMA load/store operations - Performance checkers to ensure read/store operations are performed in each cycle when the conditions are met. - Data path end-to-end checkers: - A data integrity checker to ensure correct transfer from the client to the desired target i.e. data is not corrupted, duplicated, reordered, or dropped. - Data integrity checkers to ensure correct transfer 1) from read data input port to DMA buffer, and 2) from DMA buffer to store output port.
+- Control path end-to-end checkers: - An arbitration checker (a combination of two checkers) for the arbitration scheme - A consistency checker to ensure no spurious grant is given to a client - Predict and compare checkers for address correctness of the DMA load/store operations - Performance checkers to ensure read/store operations are performed in each cycle when the conditions are met. - Data path end-to-end checkers: - A data integrity checker to ensure correct transfer from the client to the desired target i.e. data is not corrupted, duplicated, reordered, or dropped.

+• Data integrity checkers to ensure correct transfer 1) from read data input port to buffer, and 2) from buffer to store output port.